osachdev80/legalease/README.md

 ## Features
 If REGION_ID is not 170, an error message will be returned otherwise it should return list of all Firm Rankings

+## Notes
+Currently, the REGION_ID that is received is searched in a JSON file to see if it exists, and it returns the entire data set.
+However for prod I presume the data could be retrieved from an external rest call